 Fewer Weeds, Fewer Chemicals

 The best and most environmentally-friendly way to choke out weeds is to grow a thick, healthy lawn.
 Follow all the basics of great lawn care to build a lawn too healthy for weeds to compete.
+View our Eco-friendly Weed Control video for ways to rid your lawn of crabgrass, clover, creeping charlie, and other broadleaf weeds.

 Let Clippings Lie

-By leaving your grass clippings on the lawn during the mowing season, you can deliver approximately the equivalent of one application of organic fertilizer.
+By leaving your grass clippings on the lawn during the mowing season, you can deliver approximately the equivalent of one application of fertilizer.
 You also reduce the amount of clippings destined for landfills.

 Swap out that Gas Mower